algorythmik/python-hocr/README.md

 # pyhocr

-pyhocr is a package to help you pull date out of hocr files.
+pyhocr is a package to help you pull data out of hocr files.
-(This parser is based on [https://github.com/concordusapps/python-hocr](https://github.com/concordusapps/python-hocr).)

 ## Installation